ikeepo/to-be-a-programmer/docs/job_oriented_job/readme.md

 > Knowledge will eat us, only skill can save us
-# Job Oriented Job
+# Job Oriented Job: Know the World
-If something is called a job, it's not a carrer or interest, then it should be worked for the next good job.
-Otherwise call its right name.
+## Why we need a Job: REALITY
+Job is the window for us to know the world, the reality of the world.
+## Methods to Know the World